 How much firewood will you need to enjoy a fire in the great outdoors?
 In this situation, you will probably be best off purchasing firewood bundles.

 How many bundles you’ll need will depend on how long you want the fire to last.
-For a two-hour fire, you should probably be okay with a couple of bundles.
-But if you need the flames to rage for six or more hours, then you’re likely going to need at least five bundles.
+You should probably be okay with a couple of bundles for a two-hour fire.
+But if you need the flames to rage for six or more hours, you’ll likely need at least five bundles.
 Of course, this amount will vary depending on several factors.

 For a Fireplace

-The amount of firewood you need for your fireplace will depend on how often you plan on using it.
-A fireplace can only burn 2-3 logs at a time.
-So, if you only occasionally use it (e.g., one fire every other week), then a face cord of firewood should last you a few months.
+The firewood you need for your fireplace will depend on how often you use it.
+A fireplace can only burn two to three logs at a time.
+So, if you only occasionally use it, a face cord of firewood should last you a few months.

 For the Winter

-So, how many cords of firewood will last a full winter?
-The answer to this question will depend on several variables, including the size of the space you need to heat and how well insulated it is.
-But generally, a cord of wood can last as long as 10 weeks.
-So, 1-2 cords may be enough to get you through the winter.
+So, how many cords of firewood will last a whole winter?
+The answer to this question will depend on several variables, including the size of the space you need to heat and how well-insulated it is.
+But generally, a cord of wood can last as long as ten weeks.
+So, one to two cords may get you through the winter.

-However, the extra cold winters we experience here in Northern Illinois and Southern Wisconsin may require more like 3-4 cords for long-term warmth and comfort.
-Once again, it all depends on your situation and personal preferences.
+However, the extra cold winters we experience here in Northern Illinois and Southern Wisconsin may require three to four cords for long-term warmth and comfort.

 Transporting Your Firewood Order

-Regardless of the size you order, any vendor that’s local to you will likely be able to deliver firewood in three business days or fewer.
-Naturally, we recommend that you leave the largest deliveries up to professionals like us.
+Regardless of your order size, any local vendor will likely be able to deliver firewood in three business days or fewer.
+Naturally, we recommend leaving the largest deliveries up to professionals like us.

-At most, a standard pickup truck can store a half cord of wood as long as logs are stacked tightly enough.
-If you consider the popularity of face cords, this is pretty respectable, but a full cord isn’t going anywhere without a more industrial vehicle.
-As for what a half cord of firewood is, this comes out to 64 cubic feet.
+At most, a standard pickup truck can store a half cord of wood if logs are stacked tightly.
+This is pretty respectable, considering the popularity of face cords, but a full cord isn’t going anywhere without a more industrial vehicle.

 How to Store the Firewood You Buy

-If you want to know how to store firewood you purchase, you may stack it in a convenient place, but your storage location of choice must be dry enough to maintain the dryness of your firewood.
+If you want to know how to store the firewood you purchase, you may stack it in a convenient place.
+But remember that your storage location must be dry enough to maintain the dryness of your firewood.

 Also, if you’ve settled for fresh or green wood, you’ll have to season it yourself.
 After splitting your fresh logs, you must leave them out to dry in a place that enjoys a lot of airflow and exposure to the sun.
 Summer is the ideal time to season wood in preparation for winter.

-In general, a good way to season fresh wood doubles as a good way to store kiln-dried firewood.
+Generally, a good way to season fresh wood doubles as an excellent way to store kiln-dried firewood.
 In both cases, you should leave a lot of space among the logs to prioritize airflow.
-Firewood is also likely to hang onto its dryness if you leave it outside, but remember to leave it under an awning or loose tarp to shelter it from the elements.
+Firewood is also likely to hang onto its dryness if you leave it outside but remember to leave it under an awning or a loose tarp to shelter it from the elements.

-If you can help it, keep the driest firewood on top of the stack for easiest access to the good stuff.
-Always use the oldest firewood to avoid rotting, as well.
+If you can help it, keep the driest firewood on top of the stack for easy access to the good stuff.
+Always use the oldest firewood first to avoid rotting, as well.

 Plenty of firewood racks are available for housing firewood indoors, but seasoned firewood can bring in unwanted pests, dirt, mold and debris.